TIGRLab/TIGRSlurm-Docs/README.md

 ###  Writing SLURM scripts ###

-To make use of SLURM, you may provide options known as *[sbatch directives](https://slurm.schedmd.com/sbatch.html)*.
+To make use of SLURM, you may provide options known as [*sbatch directives*](https://slurm.schedmd.com/sbatch.html).
 Here, we'll cover a few basic directives and their use in some example scripts.
 These directives are provided within SLURM scripts on lines immediately following the shebang line.
 The directives we'll cover here will be the following:
   * `--time` : for specifying time-to-completion
   * `--job-name` : for naming jobs
   * `--ntasks` : for specifying numbers of *job steps*
   * `--cpus-per-task` : for allocating CPU resources
   * `--array` : for specifying the dimensions of large jobs
   * `--partition` : for specifying a partition
+  * `--gres` : for special resource requirements

 If these look like options that may be passed on the command line, that's because the are.
-All SLURM directives are equivalent to command line options, and may be passed on the command line when you call a SLURM script with `sbatch`.
+All SLURM directives are equivalent to command line options, and may be passed on the command line when you call a SLURM script with `sbatch`, as in `sbatch --partition=low-moby my-script.sh`.
 However, this is inconvenient and should be avoided, as it forces you to correctly type each directive every time.
 Instead, follow this example and place the directives inside the script.

 #### Directives: ####